mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-plane.md

 ## Planes

 Several RhinoscriptSyntax methods either require as an argument or return as a result a plane.
-Planes are represented as zero-based,  one-dimensional array containing four elements: the plane's origin (3-D point), the plane's X axis direction (3-D vector), the plane's Y axis direction (3-D vector), and the plane's Z axis direction (3-D vector).
+Planes are represented as zero-based,  one-dimensional list containing four elements: the plane's origin (3-D point), the plane's X axis direction (3-D vector), the plane's Y axis direction (3-D vector), and the plane's Z axis direction (3-D vector).

 Planes can be constructed in a number of ways.
 For example,